 We get asked “What is Kimchi?”, a lot.

-Kimchi is a healthy & delicious traditional Korean staple that accompanies every meal (with and without Korean dishes).
+Kimchi is a healthy & delicious traditional Korean staple that accompanies every meal (even non-Korean dishes).
 It is a naturally fermented pickle made from:

 variety of produce (napa cabbage, radish, mustard greens, beets, etc)